usrnatc/nc_ui/README.md

 All limits are compile-time constants (see Overrides section above).
 Redefine them before including the header to adjust for your target.

+> [!WARNING]
-The `u8` coordinate type imposes a hard ceiling of 255 * 255 pixels.
+> The `u8` coordinate type imposes a hard ceiling of 255 * 255 pixels.
-This can be changed to allow any screen size you require.
+> This can be changed to allow any screen size you require.